Corey Bailey

 8mm film editor that I have modified.
 While being transferred, the tape is wiped,

 on both sides, with a cloth soaked in whatever solution that I am using.
-The

-rewound while being wiped (a second time) with another clean cloth that is
+tape is rewound while being wiped (a second time) with another clean cloth that is

 soaked in the solution.
 The cardboard tape box is sprayed again with white

-vinegar, before the reel of tape is placed in it, (unless I’m using Hydrogen
+vinegar, before the reel of tape is placed in it (unless I’m using Hydrogen

 peroxide) and the whole thing is set indoors to dry.
 After about 2 days, the tapes